starlightenergies/CodeLibrary/README.md

   - By #Link
   - By Technology (js, php, html, jquery, etc)
   - By Purpose (Ajax, Tutorial, Service, etc)
 - Auto creates links to the various snippets on home page

+## Usage
+The home page parses all other html files in the directory.
+No need for subdirectories.
+Parsing logic is as follows:
+### Home Page Category Creation
+  - "By File" column
+      - lists all filenames and creates links to them
+  - "By Link" column
+      - lists text in "a name=thistext" property and links to it
+  - "By Tech" column
+      - uses text in "class="xyztech" property and links to it
+  - "By Purpose" column
+      - uses text in "id=somepurpose" property and links to it

+The regex is currently only looking for property names with alphanumeric data "[a-zO-9]".

 ## Later On
 - Hopefully later on will tie the code library to a SQL server